djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 - **Code data**: primarily extracted from [The Stack v2 and StarCoder2](https://arxiv.org/abs/2402.19173), it includes 16 languages, Github PRs, Jupyter/Kaggle notebooks, Github issues, and StackExchange threads.
 Despite research showing that code improves LM performance beyond coding, they did not observe this effect (rather a degradation on English benchmarks) using the recommended code mixure.
 They delay adding their eductionally filtered subset, Stack-Edu, following the principle of delaying the best data until the end.
 - **Math data**: using FineMath3+, InfiWebMath3+, [MegaMath](https://arxiv.org/abs/2504.02807), and instruction/reasoning datasets like [OpenMathInstruct](https://arxiv.org/abs/2402.10176) and [OpenMathReasoning](https://arxiv.org/abs/2504.16891).

 For new stages (using a checkoint at around 7T out of the total 11T tokens), they use a 40/60 split between the baseline mixture and the new dataset.
+SmolLM3 has three stages: 8T tokens @ 4k context for base training, 2T tokens @ 4k context for high-quality injection, and 1.1T tokens @4k context a reasoning/Q&A stage.

+## mid-training

+Some recipes include an additional  **long context stage**; for example, [Qwen3](https://arxiv.org/abs/2505.09388) first trained on 30T tokens at 4k context, then a reasoning stage with 5T higher-quality tokens mainly on STEM and coding, and finally a long context stage at 32k context length.

+SmolLM3 also does this, but instead of scaling from 4k to 128k directly, the sequentially scale from 4k to 32k to 64k to 128k, which allows the model to adapt at each length before pushing the context length further.
+Upsamplineg long context documents like web articles or books [improve long context](https://arxiv.org/abs/2410.02660), but Hugging Face didn't observe improvement; they hypothesize that because their baseline mixture already includes long documents using RNoPE.

+To go from 4k to 32k and later to 64k, they use **RoPE ABF** and increase the base frequency to 2M and 5M, respectively.
+Base frequencies like 10M further improved slightly on [RULER](https://arxiv.org/abs/2404.06654), long context benchmark, but it hurt short context tasks like GSM8k, so they were disregarded.
+To reach 128k, they found that using **YARN** from the 64k checkpoint (instead of using a four-fold increase from 32k) produced better performance, which confirms the hypothesis that training closer to the desired inference length benefits performance.

 # the training marathon